You are currently viewing Growing Hakone Grass

 The Hakonechloa macra, more commonly known as Hakone grass, is a beautiful ornamental grass with smooth arching leaves forming attractive, dense mounds.
 The stunning foliage resembles bamboo but forms a graceful low mound that is easy to maintain.
-It is also known as Japanese forest grass.
-As the name implies, it is native to Japan.
+The Hakone grass is ideal for woodland gardens, borders or containers adding texture and movement to your garden.
+It is also known as Japanese forest grass, and as the name implies, it is native to Japan.

 While it is valued in shade gardens and thrives under a forest canopy’s coolness, the Hakone grass is spectacular as a potted plant.
 It is slow-growing, cold-hardy and low-maintenance, making it ideal for container gardening, especially if you don’t have time, or the inclination, to repotting every year.
 Below are tips for growing your Hakone grass and when to cut back at the end of the season.

-In the garden, the Hakone grass pairs beautifully with contrasting hostas, and softening the border edging along with lily of the valley ground cover.
+In the garden, the Hakone grass pairs beautifully with contrasting hostas, and softening the border edging along with lily of the valley ground cover or ferns.
+It is ideal for slopes, edges and is beautiful as ground cover, thriving with minimal care once established.
 The Hakone grass does have a flower but is rather insignificant.
 Knowing where best to plant this moist-loving grass will ensure you have years of enjoyment.

 The leading H. macra (Hakone grass), with its deep green narrow leaves impart a richness of uniformed colour that offers a gentle texture in any garden.
 It is the most adaptable and hardy of Hakone grasses and is eye-catching planted next to broad-leaf plants or with flashes of colour from fuchsias or bellflower.